kaaveland/kaaveland.github.io/content/posts/2024-05-27-shortlived-postgres-servers.md

 pg_ctl -D /tmp/throwaway-postgres -o "-p 5433" start
 ```

-This makes it really easy to run many postgres instances on the same server.
+This makes it really easy to run many postgres instances on the same server,
+and you also don't really need something like docker to run postgres in your
+local dev environment.
+You can just set up a new data directory for each
+project, and start and stop the server as you need it, or just run it
+in the foreground in the shell.
+If you do this, you probably want to use
+something like [mise](https://mise.jdx.dev/getting-started.html) to make
+sure that all developers use the version of postgres that you plan on
+using in production.

 ## I need my instances to have data